The Mechanistic Emergence of Symbol Grounding in Language Models

 \boldstart{Saliency flow.} For each layer $\ell$, we compute a saliency matrix following~\citet{wang2023label}: $I_\ell = \left| \sum_h A_{h, \ell} \odot \frac{\partial \mathcal{L}}{\partial A_{h, \ell}} \right|$, where $A_{h,\ell}$ denotes the attention matrix of head $h$ in layer $\ell$.
 Each entry of $I_\ell$ quantifies the contribution of the corresponding attention weight to the cross-entropy loss $\mathcal{L}$, averaged across heads.
 Our analysis focuses on ground-to-symbol connections, i.e., flows from environmental ground (\env) tokens to the token immediately preceding (and predicting) their linguistic forms (\lan).

-\boldstart{Probing with the Tuned Lens.} We probe layer-wise representations using the Tuned Lens \citep{belrose2023eliciting}, which trains affine projectors to map intermediate activations to the final prediction space while keeping the LM output head frozen.
+\boldstart{Probing with the Tuned Lens.} We probe layer-wise representations using the Tuned Lens \citep{belrose2023eliciting}, which trains affine projectors to map intermediate hidden states to the final prediction space while keeping the LM output head frozen.

-\boldstart{Results.} Ground-to-symbol saliency is weak in the early stages of training but rises sharply later, peaking in layers 7–9 (Figure~\ref{fig:saliency}), suggesting that mid-layer attention plays a central role in establishing symbol–ground correspondences.
+\boldstart{Results.} Ground-to-symbol saliency is weak in the early stages of training but rises sharply later, peaking in layers 7–9 (Figure~\ref{fig:saliency}), suggesting that mid-layer attention may play a central role in establishing symbol–ground correspondences.
 In addition, Figure~\ref{fig:lens} shows that early layers remain poor predictors even at late training stages (e.g., after 20,000 steps), whereas surprisal begins to drop markedly from layer 7 at intermediate stages (step 10,000), suggesting a potential representational shift in the middle layers.